BeeGroup-cimne/ENMA/enma_code/installing.md

 ifconfig <int> <private address> up # force connection to the ip address
 ```

-4. update the file with the new cluster hosts in the master node:
+4. update the file with the new cluster hosts in the admin node:
 ```
 <ip> <hostname>
 <ip> <hostname>
 ```
-Include all nodes in the script (master and workers)
+Include all nodes in the script (admin, master and workers)

 5. run the set_nodes.sh utility
 ```bash